 Nitpicks: You know, I don’t have many nitpicks with this one.
 For a colony with 15,000 people we see a total of maybe 20?
 It comes across as a village rather than a thriving community.
 The title for this episode is inexact.
 I would’ve preferred “The Burdens of Command” or something.
 I guess I wish the Sheliak would have been developed a bit more also.

 Overall Impression: This would have been a stronger episode to begin season 3 with than Evolution.
 This one was shot first too, don’t ask me why it aired second.
 Data really has a baptism of fire in this one; the plot required Data and Picard to succeed, or they both fail.
 They both succeed with difficult tasks, and I think it helps establish how this crew are the best in Starfleet, they just don’t quit until they win!
 I love Data in this episode, we really see him stretching and it’s an enjoyable process.
 This shows a key difference between the focus on most of the episodes of TNG as compared to DS9 or Voyager: if this were either of the latter shows, they likely would’ve “reversed the polarity” or done something with tachyons or used the transporter buffer in a ridiculous way to solve the problem.
 We’re not bogged down in technobabble and people solve the problem, not technology.
 I still enjoy this one all these years later.
 I don’t think there are many weaknesses here, but it’s not among the most memorable episodes either.
 I rate this episode 3.5 out of 5 stars.

 Missable/Unmissable?
 This is overall a good episode, I recommend it.
-Keep watching, there are several good episodes in a row coming up.
+Keep watching there are several good episodes in a row coming up, including the next one.